quickwit-oss/quickwit/docs/distributed-tracing/plug-quickwit-to-jaeger.md

 Let's start a Jaeger UI instance with docker.
 Here we need to inform jaeger that it should use quickwit as its backend.

-Due to some idiosyncracy associated with networking with containers, we will have to use a different approach on MacOS & Windows on one side, and Linux on the other side.
+Due to some idiosyncrasy associated with networking with containers, we will have to use a different approach on MacOS & Windows on one side, and Linux on the other side.

 ### MacOS & Windows